position Head Coach

 Alma Mater Ohio State

-Holly Vargo-Brown is beginning her seventh season as head coach of the Ohio State Synchronized Swimming program in 2018-19.
+Holly Vargo-Brown is beginning her eighth season as head coach of the Ohio State Synchronized Swimming program in 2019-20.
 She is just the third coach in the program’s 38-year history.

 “I have such great respect for the strong tradition of excellence established within this program by former head coaches Mary Jo Ruggieri and Linda Lichter-Witter,” Vargo-Brown said upon her promotion to head coach in 2012.